tdeitch/webnotes/README.markdown

     $cmp_pass[] = hash('sha256', 'password');

 Replace "password" with your password of choice.
-Upload `index.php` and `style.css` to a folder on a server with PHP.
-Change the permissions of the folder to 777.
+Upload `index.php`, `style.css`, and `.htaccess` to a folder on a server with PHP. `.htaccess` is a hidden file, so be certain it's uploaded to the server.
+Finally, change the permissions of the folder to 777.